 Eddy Francisco Alvarez Jr.

 3. "We have to do a lot of healing": LGBTQ migrant Latinas resisting and healing from systemic violence

 4. Challenging the visibility paradigm: Tracing ambivalences in lesbian migrant women’s negotiations of sexual identity

 5. Coming out and going abroad: The chuguo mobility of queer women in China

 6. Lesbian refugees in transit: The making of authenticity and legitimacy in Turkey

-Eithne Luibhéid is Professor of Gender and Women’s Studies at the University of Arizona, USA.
-She is the author of Pregnant on Arrival: Making the ‘Illegal’ Immigrant (University of Minnesota Press, 2013) and Entry Denied: Controlling Sexuality at the Border (University of Minnesota Press, 2002); and co-editor of Queer and Trans Migrations: Dynamics of Illegalization, Detention, and Deportation (University of Illinois Press, 2020).
+Eithne Luibhéid is Professor of Gender and Women’s Studies at the University of Arizona, Tucson, USA.
+She is the author of Pregnant on Arrival: Making the ‘Illegal’ Immigrant (University of Minnesota Press, 2013) and Entry Denied: Controlling Sexuality at the Border (University of Minnesota Press, 2002); and the co-editor of Queer and Trans Migrations: Dynamics of Illegalization, Detention, and Deportation (University of Illinois Press, 2020).